ppgia-unifor/kubow/tools/README.md

 # Kubow tools

-This directory contains several required and opiotional tools (and their respective deployment files) necessary to support Kubow's various features.
+This directory contains the deployment files for several tools that support or complement Kubow's various features.

 Required tools: